codevult/capstone/README.md

 Remarks
-This project made me learn that I can and should be using lesser classes for styling the website.
+This project made me learn that I can and should be using lesser classes and divs for styling the website.
 Instead of rushing to create section by section, I should always look at the whole page and decide which containers can be reused, and create classes for them.

-***RESPONSIVE FOR MOBILE NOT COMPLETE
+That's my first home page from scratch!